wikidotexe/wikiarlnm/README.md

 ### 👋 Hi, my name is Wiki!
  My name is Wiki!
-My education is Technical Information Engineering, I have an interest in the world of Technology since I was in high school, and until now I continue my education in the field of Technology or it can be called IT.
+My education is Technical Information Engineering, I am an IT Support & Systems Engineer, but still in the development stage, learning deeper to become even better.
 <br>
 - 👀 I'm interested in Internet Networks and partly in programming, but mostly I'm in Internet networking
 - 📕 I'm learning about operating system database and internet network security